Jane Worthington

 The Meaning of Design - Thinking through objects

-Having worked alongside Andrea Branzi, Alessandro Mendini and Stefano Marzano, Jane began her career in a uniquely privileged position, under the mentorship of some of the twentieth century’s most visionary designers, figures who played a central role in shaping Postmodern design and redefining the course of design history.
+Having worked alongside Andrea Branzi, Alessandro Mendini and Stefano Marzano, Jane began her career in a formative context, under the mentorship of some of the twentieth century’s most visionary designers, figures who played a central role in shaping Postmodern design and redefining the course of design history.

 From this foundation, deeply informed by history, Jane continues a line of questioning that seeks meaning in an era shaped by excess and repetition.
 For her, design begins not with answers, but with better questions, not simply to solve problems, but to cultivate depth.
 She understands design as a cultural act; a form of reflection that shapes how we live, feel, and remember.

-Having lived and worked from within the core of design history, she does not seek to replicate it, but to quietly move forward, questioning the speed, scale, and ephemeral nature of our time.
+Having lived and worked from within the core of design history, her practice unfolds in dialogue with it, quietly extending its questions in response to the speed, scale, and ephemeral nature of our time.

 Post-Industrial Design